 You can simplify managing multiple mortgages by working with the same financial institution, but keep in mind that you might not get the best deal on interest rates unless you shop around.

 Real estate agents can typically provide recommendations for local lenders, based on your financial situation and home buying goals.
-The first step is finding an agent whose guidance you trust — and our friends at Clever Real Estate make it simple to connect directly with the best real estate agents near you.

 Other Ways to Finance Multiple Properties